centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-antivirus-kaspersky-snmp.md

 Kasperky is a cybersecurity and anti-virus provider founded in 1997 by Eugene Kaspersky, Natalya Kaspersky and Alexey De-Monderik.

+The Centreon Plugin-Pack *Kaspersky* aims to collect the condition of the Administration Server and managed products with the SNMP protocol.

 ## Plugin-Pack assests

 ### Monitored objects